But the Lord has been my high tower, my God, the rock of my refuge. Psalm 94:22

 Jesus prays on the Mount of Olives

-39 He came out and went, as his custom was, to the Mount of Olives.
+39 He went, as his custom was, to the Mount of Olives.
 His disciples also followed him.
 40 When he was at the place, he said to them, “Pray that you do not enter into temptation.”

 43 An angel from heaven appeared to him, strengthening him.
 44 Being in agony he prayed more earnestly.
 His sweat became like great drops of blood falling down on the ground.